darrenjs/log2mem/README.md

 and not uncommon condumdrun that the act of debuging causes the problem to temporarily disappear. [better word for condundrum?]

-The excellent blog Preshing on Programming [] also identifies this problem of debugging multi-threaded code, and log2mem is inspired by the solution described there.

-[TODO: need the reference to the blog post [Lightweight In-Memory Logging, 22 May 2012]
+The excellent blog Preshing on Programming also identifies this problem of debugging multi-threaded code, and log2mem is inspired by the solution described there.
+[Lightweight In-Memory Logging, 22 May 2012, http://preshing.com/20120522/lightweight-in-memory-logging]

 Additionally, for some classes of program typically characterised as low latency or real-time, proper program execution is also dependent on it running at normal